ERP Selection Guide

 Historically, only large organizations were ERP customers.
 Today, organizations of all sizes, across all industries use ERP software.
 For example, many public sector organizations are pursuing digital government initiatives to modernize their operations with ERP software.
 In addition, the mortgage banking industry is using ERP software to improve their loan process management.

 A perfect example of this is when Oracle acquired Netsuite in 2016.
-This happens all the time and isn’t nessisarily a bad thing.
-In fact, these types of mergers and acqusitions are typically good for end users as it frequently opens up more support and integration options.
+These types of mergers and acquisitions lower the barrier to entry while opening up more support and integration options.

 2. Determine Your IT Strategy